Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 pip install mypy

-2. Type checking with mypy
+2. Performing Type Checks with mypy

 mypy your_script.py